 Intrauterine growth restriction

-Neurologic involvement, often prominent, includes chorioretinitis, hydrocephalus Hydrocephalus Hydrocephalus is accumulation of excessive amounts of CSF, causing cerebral ventricular enlargement and/or increased intracranial pressure.
-Manifestations can include enlarged head, bulging... read more , intracranial calcifications, microcephaly Microcephaly Microcephaly is a head circumference 2 standard deviations below the mean for age.
+Neurologic involvement, often prominent, includes chorioretinitis, hydrocephalus Hydrocephalus Hydrocephalus is accumulation of excessive amounts of cerebrospinal fluid, causing cerebral ventricular enlargement and/or increased intracranial pressure.
+Manifestations can include enlarged... read more , intracranial calcifications, microcephaly Microcephaly Microcephaly is a head circumference < 2 standard deviations below the mean for age.
 (See also Introduction to Congenital Craniofacial and Musculoskeletal Disorders and Overview of Congenital... read more , and seizures Neonatal Seizure Disorders Neonatal seizures are abnormal electrical discharges in the central nervous system of neonates and usually manifest as stereotyped muscular activity or autonomic changes.
 Diagnosis is confirmed... read more .
 The classic triad of findings consists of chorioretinitis, hydrocephalus, and intracranial calcifications.
 Neurologic and ophthalmologic sequelae may be delayed for years or decades.

 Diagnosis of Congenital Toxoplasmosis